-Immunity, a word everyone knows about, a word that holds the core important place in our health.
-The Covid Situation has made all of us very much aware of certain terminologies like immunity, health, and correlation with the immune system, herd immunity, and its importance in the health and wellbeing sector of our life.
-Did you know, immunity is a concept that is applied to our pets as well and is not simply related to humans!
+Immunity, a word everyone knows about, a word that holds an important core place in our health.
+The Covid Situation has made all of us very much aware of certain terminologies like Immunity, health, and correlation with the immune system, herd immunity, and its importance in the health and wellbeing sector of our life.
+Did you know, Immunity is a concept that is applied to our pets as well and is not simply related to humans!
 Immunity is an umbrella concept which does play a pivotal role in our day-to-day lives.

 Tanvi Shendye, Bombay Veterinary College, Mumbai

 The definition of Immunity is the ability of an organism to resist a particular infection or toxin by the action of specific antibodies or sensitized white blood cells.
 In simpler terms, Immunity is the ability of your body (or your pet’s body) to fight back an Infection, to kill and remove the disease-causing microorganisms.
 There are little army or fighter cells called the White Blood Cells, which act as the fighters against any infection.
 These little fighters are responsible for the killing, eating (phagocytosis), and discarding most of the disease-causing microorganisms that invade your body.
 It is a complex biological system that has the ability to recognize whatever belongs to the self-body and to reject what is foreign to the body (non-self), for example, microbes.

 WHAT IS IMMUNITY IN PETS?
 HOW IS IT BUILT?

 Immunity is the body’s natural way to fight and resist infection.
 It can either be naturally present inside your pet due to genetic factors etc or due to the mother’s Milk or it could be acquired by vaccination or fighting infection.
 Let’s see what exactly is Innate vs. Acquired Immunity.